Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Background and Related Work

-Using Docker Compose files, a developer is quickly able to setup multiple containers for development, testing, and deployment.
+Using Docker Compose files, a developer is quickly able to set up multiple containers for use cases such as development and testing.
 This makes the use of Docker a versatile choice in a software stack.
 However, the wide swath of instructions available in Docker Compose makes deployment complex as developers who use Docker may not be aware of possible features or configurations to use or to avoid.
-The flexibility of instructions makes learning Docker Compose more challenging as there are many different options to solve a problem.
-Therefore, this work seeks to identify patterns of configuration to better support the usage of Docker Compose in terms of simplicity, readability, and reproducability.
+The flexibility of instructions makes learning Docker Compose more challenging as there are many options to solve a problem.
+Therefore, this work seeks to identify patterns of configuration to better support the usage of Docker Compose in terms of simplicity, readability, and reproducibility.